 The Pharisees gave an external service to God.
 For they were diligent to “pay tithe of mint and anise and cummin” but at the same time omitted the “weightier matters of the law, judgment, mercy, and faith” (Matthew 23:23).
 These religious leaders magnified and honored their own laws of Judaism, listing them as being of greater importance (Matthew 22:36) than God’s moral law (Exodus 20:3-17).
 They gave great weight to man-made ordinances and to the external forms of law observance (Mark 7:3–13).
 But they forgot almost completely the accurate spirit of the law itself which is love to God and to men (Matthew 22:37, 39).

 In the Sermon on the Mount, Jesus taught that man’s actions or outward works should be motivated by an inward divine love (Matthew 5:17–22).
-People thought they can be saved by external obedience to the law but He taught that obedience must stem from the heart.
+People thought they can be saved by external obedience to the law but the Savior taught that obedience must stem from the heart.
 He focused on the “weightier matters” which were mercy, justice, faith and truth.

 Paul gave the same message to the Corinthians when he said, “who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life” (2 Corinthians 3:6).
 The apostle explained to the believers that before his conversion, he was educated to be a minister “of the letter” of the law system to perform the external rules and regulation (Acts 22:3; Philippians 3:4–6).
-But God taught him to be a minister “of the spirit” of all God’s revealed will.
-Thus, the spirit of life in Christ Jesus had liberated him from that rigid system (Romans 8:2).
-And in obedience to his new calling, he had abandoned the ministry “of the letter” for that “of the spirit” (Romans 8:1, 2; 2 Corinthians 5:17).
-Now he keeps the law moved by love to God and man and not by legalism (Romans 3:31).

-In His service
+In His service,